jamesgraves/auto-clippy/docs/Design_Overview.md

 * Clone software repos, and pull updates when available.
 * Scan source code using Rust's clippy and other tools.
     * Update database on new problems found, and old problems that have disappeared.
-* Run spelling and grammer checks on documentation, for human review.
+* Run spelling and grammar checks on documentation, for human review.
 * Create fixes for problems found when possible using rustfix.
     * Create new appropriately-named branch.
     * Group related fixes together in a single commit and push.